fixpack

 }

-parameter and specify a directory that puppet is allowed to execute scripts from.
+On systems with a secured /tmp direcory, you MUST specify the tmp_dir parameter and specify a directory that puppet is allowed to execute scripts from.
 It must also have enough space to receive the extracted MQ installation kit.

 Type: Stdlib::Absolutepath